-BM 120 BIOSTATISTICS
+BM 119 BIOSTATISTICS

-(PROGRAM ELECTIVE)
+(PROGRAM ELECTIVE-III)

-D L T P С
+D L T P C

 Pre-requisites - 3 - - 3

-Evaluation SEE 60 Marks CIE 40 Marl KS
+Evaluation SEE SEE 60 Marks CIE 40 Marks

-Course O bjectives : The cours e is taught with the objectives of enabling the student to: 1 To introduce basic statistical methods like curve fitting, correlation and regression.
+Course O Objectives : The cours The course is taught with the objectives of enabling the student to: 1 To introduce basic statistical methods like curve fitting, correlation and regression.
 2 To provide the knowledge of probability distributions like normal, Poisson and tests of significance.
 3 To introduce basic statistical methods like curve fitting, correlation and regression.
 4 To provide the knowledge of probability distributions like normal, Poisson and tests of significance.
 5 Recognize the importance of data collection and its role in determining scope of inference.

-Course Course Outcomes : On com On completion of this course, the student will be able to : CO-1 Apply various probability distributions to solve practical problems, CO-2 Estimate unknown parameters of populations and apply the tests of hypotheses.
+Course Course Outcomes: On com pletion of this course, the student will be able to: CO-1 Apply various probability distributions to solve practical problems, CO-2 Estimate unknown parameters of populations and apply the tests of hypotheses.
 CO-3 Analyze variance to randomize.
 CO-4 Perform regression analysis and to compute and interpret the coefficient of correlation.
 CO-5 Carry out the chi-square test and interpret its results.